gaiyejumo/MULTICLOUD-PROJECT1/Readme.md

 - How to create AWS and GCP users and add policies to it through User Group Policies
 - How to deploy infrastructure as a code using Terraform
 - Leverage Kubernetes and Docker to host our application in a containerized fashion
-- How to migrate on-premises application files and database to a Multi-cloud environment
+- How to migrate on-premises application files and databases to a Multi-cloud environment

 ![image](https://github.com/gaiyejumo/MULTICLOUD-PROJECT1/assets/41402706/37578764-c448-4edd-86c9-6dbc0b2ce8e7)